What Is Retirement—Really?

 But, the employer and coworkers are often more hesitant about how to deliver their retirement wishes effectively and successfully.
 They frequently use standard gifts that will remind the employee of their workplace in the coming years.
 Engraved watches, plaques, and desk clocks are examples of a reminder retirement gift.

-You will want to make your coworker's retirement memorable.
+You will want to make your coworker's retirement memorable for both the coworker and the employees who remain.
 Use these sample retirement wishes to send a happy retirement message to a valued colleague.

 Here are sample retirement wishes that you can customize for your own use when you have the opportunity to wish a treasured colleague all of the best in retirement.
 These retirement words wish the coworker the very best thoughts for the future.